 Full of lima beans and sweet corn, it can include any of the following and more: onions, turnips, tomatoes, potatoes, bell peppers, okra, and sometimes various meats (try some chopped pork!).

 There are at least a hundred ways to make potatoes.
-I haven’t found one that was disagreeable, and potato salad is no exception.
+I haven’t found one that was disagreeable, and this tasty loaded baked potato salad is no exception.

 The combination of creamy potato salad and bbq pulled pork is a summertime staple!

 Is it really a barbecue if there’s no coleslaw?
-Regardless of which of the many ways it has been made, this dish is an American classic.
-Love it or leave it, it’s always at the party!
+Regardless of which of the many ways it has been made, this dish is an American classic with Southern flair!

 Full of healthy and crunchy cabbage, you just need to add a creamy or vinegary sauce, and it’s ready to serve.
 Pile some slaw onto pulled pork sliders for an amazing snack, lunch, or dinner!